niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 Select the *Player* GameObject and, using the Inspector, do `Add Component > Rigidbody` by using the button at the bottom of the Inspector.
 Rigidbodies also need a collider component *somewhere* on the same GameObject or a GameObject in its children.

 #### Add a Collider
+???+ question "Where Does Our Collider Go?"
     Colliders dictate the physical space an object takes up within the Physics system, and are used for detecting collisions.
 Question is, which GameObject should we put our collider on?

     The obvious answer is on the Octohedron model.
 After all, the player's collision ought to most closely resemble the player's graphical representation, right?
 That is reasonable, but in the future, we may want our player's model to rotate or move up and down for special effects, and **we don't want to be radically changing the player's collision boundaries when we do that**.

     Imagine if our player was trying to navigate a very narrow corridor, and all of a sudden one of our graphical effects caused the Octohedron to spin sideways, **which then collided them with a wall and forced them to fail**.

     No, we want to have collision without locking ourselves out of being able transform the player model.
 Realistically, we only want to designate an abstract space *in the middle* of the player which is used for collision detection- a 'hitbox' so to speak. **Therefore, let's attach our collider to the *Player* root object**.
 That way, we don't have to worry about any changes to our graphics objects affecting our collisions.

-Theory aside, select the *Player* and do `Add Component > Box Collider` from the Inspector.
+Select the *Player* and do `Add Component > Box Collider` from the Inspector.
 You should now see a green box in the scene for the player.
 Using the settings on the Box Collider component, we can adjust its size and center to vaguely wrap it around the Octohedron's normal position.
 The 'Edit Collider' toggle button allows you to use Gizmos to adjust it in the Scene view, which is highly recommended.

 Position and size your box collider to the approximate size of the Octohedron, and drag the bottom side down a bit so it can collide with the walls better.

+???+ tip "Collider Size"
     **Protip: make the X & Z size of the collider slightly *smaller* than the actual Octohedron**.
 As it turns out, your game will often feel better if the player's collision is a tad smaller than it seems it should be.
 Perfectly accurate colliders make it feel like you are "getting caught" on things all the time, and smaller colliders let players feel like they are narrowly dodging around things all the time.

-![Player collider and rigidbody settings](./res/2-1-player-collider.PNG) Here is what my collider looks like.
+![Player collider and rigidbody settings](./res/2-1-player-collider.PNG)

+Here is my collider's configuration.
 Notice it extends a bit lower so we can get good contact with the walls, and it doesn't fuller enclose the actual model.
 You can copy my `Center` and `Size` settings if you are having difficulty getting yours right.

 #### Rigidbody Configuration